0x42697262/obsidian_files/School/2022-2023/CMSC 124/Week 3-4/Backus-Naur Form.md

 - denoted by `::=` (the **productions**)
 `blanks` - are ignored or must be in some escaping scheme like quotes `""` `terminals` - unadored symbols
+`parse tree` - a tree based notation for describing the way a sentence could be built from a grammar `derivation` - ordered list of steps used in construction of a specific parse tree for a sentence from a grammar `left most derivation` - derivation in which the left most nonterminal is always replaced first `parse` - show how a sentence could be built from a grammar `metasymbols` - symbols outside the language to prevent circularity in talking about the grammar

 ## Writing BNF
 Rules